 I started as a sales rep for a production company.
 I would literally “dial for dollars,” calling up broadcast producers and creative directors at ad agencies all over the country and persuade them to hire one of our directors to shoot their next commercial (this was when broadcast TV was the most elite, broad-reaching medium your advertising money could buy).

 It was super-competitive and my job could be grueling.
 But in hindsight, it taught me how to be resilient and persistent.
 And it taught me not to be afraid of selling.
 This made me extremely valuable years later when I started doing business development for ad agencies.
 More on that later...

 When digital media became a thing, I wisely recognized the business potential and got hired by an early media start-up.
 It was incredible.
 We were literally writing the rules of online advertising.
-Advertisers were desperate to learn anything they could and that gave us access to decision makers at the world’s biggest brands.
-I started to learn about a whole new aspect of advertising.
+Advertisers were desperate to understand anything they could about these new media.
+It gave us access to the decision makers responsible for marketing at the world’s biggest brands.
+I discovered a whole new aspect of advertising.
 Plus, I learned a lot more about pitching.
 Since we were pioneers in this new medium, we had few direct competitors, but we were selling against fear of the unknown!
 I learned how to educate my prospects and handle their objections, plus I developed a sense of showmanship.